ghgasimovhikmat/HTB_Pilgrimage/README.md

 # HTB_Pilgrimage

 ## Synopsis
-Pilgrimage is an easy-difficulty Linux machine featuring a web application with an exposed Git repository.
-Analysing the underlying filesystem and source code reveals the use of a vulnerable version of ImageMagick,
-which can be used to read arbitrary files on the target by embedding a malicious tEXT chunk into a PNG image.
-The vulnerability is leveraged to obtain a SQLite database file containing a plaintext password that can be
-used to SSH into the machine.
-Enumeration of the running processes reveals a Bash script executed by root
-that calls a vulnerable version of the Binwalk binary.
-By creating another malicious PNG, CVE-2022-4510 is
-leveraged to obtain Remote Code Execution (RCE) as root.
+Pilgrimage is a Linux-based machine rated as easy difficulty, centered around a web application that exposes a Git repository.
+Upon analyzing the retrieved source code and file structure, a vulnerable version of ImageMagick is discovered—allowing arbitrary file reads by injecting a specially crafted tEXt chunk into a PNG image.
+This flaw is exploited to extract a SQLite database containing plaintext credentials, which are then used to gain SSH access to the system.
+Further enumeration uncovers a root-owned Bash script that executes a compromised version of Binwalk.
+By crafting another malicious PNG, the CVE-2022-4510 vulnerability is exploited to achieve Remote Code Execution (RCE) as root.

 ---